chetnashah/javawork/mustknowstuff.md

 https://stackoverflow.com/questions/7934186/java-how-to-create-an-instance-of-generic-type-t

 Generic array creation :
+Java arrays need to know the type of items at runtime. so it cannot be T.
 /*
 This is one of the suggested ways of implementing a generic collection in Effective Java; Item 26.
 However this triggers a warning because it is potentially dangerous, and should be used with caution.
-        Worth mentioning that wherever possible,
-        you'll have a much happier time working with Lists rather than arrays if you're using generics */
+Worth mentioning that wherever possible, you'll have a much happier time working with Lists rather than arrays if you're using generics
+	*/
 private T[] a;
 a = (T [])new Object[capacity]; // generic array creation is not allowed, so make object array and cast